danielwang23/Whats-the-move/README.md

 ## What's next for What The Move?

 We aim to grow our user base, as the app’s success relies on users coming together to interact.
 Additionally, we hope to expand our database to include events from more towns and schools, allowing our impact to reach beyond UNC and the Chapel Hill area.

+## Technologies and Frameworks
+Backend: We utilized Node.js, Python, and Flask to manage data processing on the backend.
+Python, along with libraries like Pandas, helped us parse data on local events.
+Node.js, Flask, and Python worked together to handle data from the frontend and facilitate storage.

+Frontend: For the frontend, we used HTML, CSS, and JavaScript, with React.js to create visually appealing and user-friendly interfaces.
+User input from the frontend was then sent to the backend for storage or further use.